birgitrieder/svyUtils/ExcelUtils.md

    <package name="java_cup.runtime.*" part="xalan" recursive="true"/>
 ```

 Either remove or comment these lines out (by nesting them into a comment <!-- ... -->).
-To not run into **conflicts in developer, remove or rename from *.jar to *.unused
+To not run into **conflicts in developer**, remove or rename from *.jar to *.unused

 * xalan-xxx.jar and poi-xxx.jar inside application_server\plugins\servoy_jasperreports
 * jakarta-poi.jar inside application_server\plugins\jakarta-poi